 "No." The word was a scoff, a laughing sound as if the question were a joke.
 "Being in Beluslan is changing me.
 I can feel it.
 I can see it.
 I'm not entirely Elyos anymore.
 You two, Shilo, Serre and a few others, I loved you.
 I still do, but not in the same way.
 Espe forced us apart, and circumstances changed."
 The four of them sat quietly, letting her words hang in the air.
 "So now it's your turn.
 How did you find me?"

 "We followed the signs."
 Echo gave him a questioning look at that.
 "Decided enough was enough, told Espe I was going to look for you.
 We went back to the last spot we saw you, prayed to Aion, and did whatever felt right.
 Ran into your templar when Ollen went after a larail.
 Nearly killed him, noticed your necklace."
 Zive's face grew darker.
 "You must really love him, to give him that necklace."

 "I do.
 I loved you, too, but… The timing of that wasn't in our favor."

 Wren spoke quietly to her, their fingers interlaced as he eyed his Elyos guests warily.

 "Well… I guess we'll be heading back.
 We came to find out what happened to you, and we know now."
 She gave a nod, no smile on her lips.
 Just a hardness to her expression.
 Ollen stood and walked back into the snow.
-Zive made to follow, but his eye caught on her old koa staff and the tiny, infant sized boots that hung there.
-He understood then the mix of emotion she meant, and ducked out of the hut before she could see his hurt.
+Zive made to follow despite the newfound weight in his soul, but his eye caught on her old koa staff and the tiny, infant sized boots that hung there.
+He understood then the mix of emotion she meant, and ducked out of the hut before she could see his hurt deepen.
 Focusing his aether to return home, Zive began the prayer of mourning.
 For the Echo he knew and for the life he lost when he kept his mouth shut.